The problem is the middle

 Agentic systems fail in the middle

-Too much autonomy for anyone to trust them; too much human review for them to scale.
-The two easy ends, a tool that only suggests and a fully autonomous agent, are not where real work lives.
-Real work lives in the long stretch between, where a task has earned some autonomy but not all of it, and where the hard question is never "can the agent act" but "can we trust it to act this time, without a human."
+Full human review does not scale.
+Full autonomy is not trusted.
+Real work sits in the long stretch between the two, where a task has earned some autonomy but not all of it, and the hard question is never "can the agent act" but "can we trust it to act this time, without a human."

 Task contract